 Welcome to the East Suffolk Partnership

-The aim of the conference was to help build better partnership working in east Suffolk, allowing the delegates the opportunity to meet members of the East Suffolk Partnership Board and hear about progress in developing a collaborative approach to working across east Suffolk.
-Once again, the events were supported by Suffolk Coastal and Waveney District Councils and the East of England LGA.
+The aim of the conference is to build better partnership working in east Suffolk and give delegates the opportunity to meet members of the East Suffolk Partnership Board and participate in developing a collaborative approach to working across east Suffolk.

 The East Suffolk Partnership (ESP) came into being on 1 April 2012 after a review of the Suffolk Coastal and Waveney Local Strategic Partnerships recognised the benefit of working together across East Suffolk.

 The ESP is a non statutory, non executive organisation that brings together organisations from the public, business, community and voluntary sectors to support each other and work together to achieve common priorities.
 The ESP operates at a level which enables strategic decisions that affect East Suffolk and also drive delivery of projects and initiatives at a relatively local level.
 The ESP is aligned with the district boundaries of Suffolk Coastal and Waveney.

 To help make sense of the interconnected agendas of public sector reform, growth, and localism the ESP commissioned a State of East Suffolk report along with more in depth intelligence gathering and discussions on the key issues in the reports.
 As a result the ESP has identified the following five key areas that represent their primary business although many of the underlying issues are interconnected and demand a collaborative approach to address them successfully.

 - Build on economic prosperity, growth and infrastructure development

 - Ensure people have the skills to meet employment opportunities

 - Encourage a growing, ageing population to live well

 - Build strong communities and reduce inequalities in health, housing, and crime